 If you have a pet at home, you might want to think twice about getting a bamboo palm because its berries are toxic to animals.

 If you haven’t had any experience in taking care of indoor plants, we assume that you have multiple questions running through your mind.
-Luckily for you, we’re here to answer some of the most pressing questions about houseplants and taking care of them.
+Luckily for you, we’re here to answer some of the most pressing questions about indoor plants in Singapore and taking care of them.

-And that’s it for our picks for the best houseplants in Singapore.
+And that’s it for our picks for the best indoor plants in Singapore.
 Already made a choice?
 Tell us all about it!

 If you’re looking for other ways to upgrade your home’s interiors, you might want to consult with the best interior designers in Singapore.
 We feature some of the most trusted and in-demand interior designers that can work with all types of homes in there!